All Episodes

 But when you set up your email program and you set up your newsreader program, you program your name and your address in it.

-And so anybody can program any name and any address into their email program and into their newsreader program and go to these news sites or send email to people and actually look like they're somebody else.
+And so anybody can program any name and any address into their email program and into their newsreader program and go to these news sites or send email to people and actually look like there's somebody else.

 It's been done to me countless times.

-I am impersonated in chat rooms, email messages, Usenet messages, and the same thing has occurred
+I am impersonated in chat rooms, email messages, Usenet messages, and the same thing has occurred to you, hasn't it?

 Yeah, it runs amok.